afs/rdf-delta/docs/delta.md

 The operations on a patch log are to be able to add a new patch to the end of the log, or to read any patch or subsequence of patches from the log.
-The log is maintained using the patch headers  `id` and `previous`.
+The log is maintained using the patch headers  `id` and `prev`.

 The `id` is a globally unique identifier for this patch; it can also be used to give a global version to the dataset that the patch creates.

-The `previous` header field indicates which previous state of the dataset this patch applies to.
+The `prev` header field indicates which previous state of the dataset this patch applies to.

 Delta enforces the rule that to append to the log, the patch must